shankaattanayake/Data-Science/Machine Learning II/Toxic Comment Classification Using NLP/Readme.md

 *Figure 10: Confusion Matrix - Random Forest with CountVectorizer and Tf-idf Transformer*

-For both matrices, results are very similar in terms of true positives and true negatives: the majority of the results are allocated right in these segments respectively, nevertheless, there are two measurements that present a slight variation in comparison to the previous scenario, namely, F1

-score went from 0.65 to 0.66 and Precision from 0.68 to 0.70, meaning that by readjusting the type of vectorizer we enhanced the model accuracy, which is 0.94 for both, for toxic comments
+For both matrices, results are very similar in terms of true positives and true negatives: the majority of the results are allocated right in these segments respectively, nevertheless, there are two measurements that present a slight variation in comparison to the previous scenario, namely, F1-score went from 0.65 to 0.66 and Precision from 0.68 to 0.70, meaning that by readjusting the type of vectorizer we enhanced the model accuracy, which is 0.94 for both, for toxic comments

 # **Experiments: Neural Network**